replicatedhq/gatekeeper/README.md

 You can then use `ship watch && ship update` to watch and configure updates as they are shipped here.

 For more information on the components, and other methods to install GateKeeper, [read the docs](https://github.com/replicatedhq/gatekeeper/tree/master/docs/).

+## Deploying Policies

+After installing GateKeeper to a cluster, a policy can be deployed using `kubectl apply -f ./config/samples/policies_v1alpha1_admissionpolicy.yaml`.
+(This is a sample policy that prevents any pod from using images tagged `:latest`).
+When the policy is applied, if OPA is running in the same namespace, the controller will delpoy the policy from the YAML to the OPA instance.
+If OPA is not found, the controller will provision a new OPA instance, and deploy the policy to that new instance, whne it's ready.

+This handles the TLS configuration, webhook configuration, and all underlying Kubernetes resources that are required to create a dynamic admission controller.

 ## Motivations

 The Open Policy Agent (OPA) project is an ambitious project that does much more than just Kubernetes Admission Controllers.